Sitting the LAT by remote proctoring

 - An appropriate workstation on a stable desk.

-- A private, enclosed room with a non-transparent background that is free from distractions, noise and prohibited materials (no other person including dependent children or animals is permitted in the test room).
+- A private, enclosed room with a non-transparent background that is free from distractions, noise and prohibited materials.
+No other person (including dependent children or animals) is permitted in the test room.
 Proctors may require you to move your sitting position or change to a different room on your test day if they believe your sitting position or test room is not suitable.

 - Suitable temperature, lighting and ventilation.

 You are advised to eat a meal before your scheduled test session.
 You will not be allowed to have any food or drink, other than bottled water or a clear glass of water on your desk.

 The test will be administered under secure test conditions which will be strictly enforced at all times.
-You will be monitored at all times during the test session and you must follow the instructions of your online proctor.
-Failure to comply with the instructions of the online proctor will be considered as misconduct.
+You will be monitored at all times during the test session and you must follow the instructions of your remote proctor.
+Failure to comply with the instructions of the remote proctor will be considered as misconduct.

 You may use the bathroom during test time and your identity will be verified and your test room scanned again after the break.
 No additional test time will be given.
-You will need to ask your online proctor for permission to use the bathroom and this will be recorded in your session report.
+You will need to ask your remote proctor for permission to use the bathroom and this will be recorded in your session report.

-During your test session, the following actions may need to be taken by your online proctor to ensure that your test is administered securely and within the test rules:
+During your test session, the following actions may need to be taken by your remote proctor to ensure that your test is administered securely and within the test rules:

 - Communicate with you via the chat box or audio if there is an issue.

 - Ask you to adjust your webcam in order to be able to see your face and what you are doing clearly during the entire test session.
 If you are planning to use a laptop when you sit the test and the angle of the integrated webcam is not adjustable, you may consider using an external webcam.

-- Transfer you to another online proctor or technician.
+- Transfer you to another remote proctor or technician.